-Sam Clarvit is the Director of Technology and Venture Investments at CCFO Investments and was most recently the Implementation Manager at Romeo Power Technology, a battery technology startup, in New York City.
+Sam is the director of technology and venture investments at Clarvit Capital Family Office Investments, and he was most recently the implementation manager at Romeo Power Technology in New York City.

-While a student at Syracuse, Sam was a founding and driving member of the committee behind the 2010 Senior Class Giving campaign which focused on engaging and educating graduating seniors about philanthropy.
-This program has continued and grown over the years as Class Act.
+While a student at Syracuse, Sam was a driving member of the committee behind the 2010 Senior Class Giving campaign, which raised $11,000 for various schools, colleges and programs at the University.
 He also served as a peer advisor for the iSchool during his undergraduate years.

-Craig B. Cornelius is the Senior Vice President of Client Services at Eventus Solutions Group.
+Craig is the senior vice president of client services at Eventus Solutions Group.
 Eventus is a consulting and technology services company that delivers and manages advanced, comprehensive Customer Experience solutions for its clients.

 Prior to joining Eventus, Craig enjoyed a 25 year career with Accenture, where he held a variety of roles serving clients in both the commercial and public sectors.
 From 2007 through 2012, Craig served as the Portfolio Lead of Accenture’s U.S. Federal Civilian business, where he was responsible for sales and delivery of Accenture’s business with civilian organizations throughout the U.S. federal government.
 Craig also served as the managing director for Accenture’s business with the U.S. Postal Service, as well as the managing director for Accenture’s U.S. Public Service Customer Relationship Management business.

 During his career, Craig has worked across many industries, including postal, transportation and travel services, retail, communications, electronics and high tech, and aerospace and defense.
 Since 2001, he has been focused on serving public service organizations, primarily in the U.S. federal government.
 Craig is recognized for developing and managing client relationships, as well as for his experience in bringing best practices to help clients improve their business performance and deliver greater value for their customers.